sebastien-plutniak/archeoviz/README.md

 this point belongs to.
 The data set is loaded using the `background.map` parameter.

-### Units

-By default, all distances in `archeoViz` are in centimeter.
-However, it can be changed by giving the `unit` parameter one of the following
-value: “cm”, “m”, “km”.
-This parameter determines the contents of the legend of the square size.

 ## Data Input

 There are four ways to input data in `archeoViz`: